CaliStyle/trailpack-proxy-router/README.md

 *** Note: Html components must end on a newline or else they are wrapped by a paragraph tag.
 This is part of Common Mark Spec.

+#### Demographics
+Demographics is a generic term because they can literally be anything.
+For example Let's say we have a site that's homepage needs some simple A/B testing.
+We have no information about our user, so we can classify them as "Unknown" which is the default demographic.
+Now, we can set up two series: a0 and b0 and split visits equally with a weight of 50.
+When our user visits the home page, Proxy Router will send them a0 or b0 and track the view that was run.
+Now the user does something on the home page which should issue a Positive or Negative control.

+#### Scores and Positive/Negative Controls
+When a user does something we don't like on the page, we want to send a negative control back to Proxy Router.
+For example, if they leave the website, then we might send a negative control.
+That said, if the user was visiting the a0 series of the homepage, then a0 would get a reduction in it's overall score.
+If the user does something that we like on the page, for example clicks "Buy Now", then we might want to send a positive control that increases the score of a0.
+We continue this process until the Baseline and Threshold is met.

+#### Baseline and Threshold
+Every Page has a baseline.
+The baseline is the minimal times the page can be viewed before the threshold comes into effect.
+Imagine it as a survey, where you want 1000 people to take the survey before you review the results.
+From the previous example between a0 and b0, let's say a 1000 people visit the home page.
+After that 1000 people have visited, we should have some decent scores from a0 and b0 for example a0 scored .89 and b0 score .70.
+Proxy Route now examines the threshold and will predict that a0 is more productive then b0.
+If we set the threshold to .90, then we will stop testing between a0 and b0 when a0 reaches .90 and begin serving only a0 for the "unknown" demographic.

 ### Markdown-it (required)
 [Markdown-it](https://www.npmjs.com/package/markdown-it)